 Personal statement Guidance

-The personal statement is an opportunity for you to evidence the necessary skills for the job.
+The personal statement is an opportunity for you to evidence the necessary skills and experience for the job.
 Writing multiple paragraphs is encouraged as you will need to include more detail than a traditional cover letter or CV.
 Please consider the following advice and pitfalls to avoid when creating a successful statement.

 Evidence your skillset.
 To be shortlisted, you will need to provide some examples of how you have learnt or used relevant skills in previous experiences.
 Give some context around how you demonstrated a skill, what the purpose was and what impact this had.
 For example, tell us about a project where you utilised your analytical skills, what was involved, the impact and outcomes of your contribution, and what you learnt in the process.